ksherman/kds-site-gatsby/src/posts/2011-06-06-nothing-in-this-big-bad-world-ever-take-you-away.md

   - Wedding
   - wedding photography
 ---
 Ben and Cherise are such a great couple.
-I&#8217;ve know Ben for a couple years when we were students at Judson.
+I've know Ben for a couple years when we were students at Judson.
 I remember when he first met Cherise, those two were head over heals for each other from day one!

 <img class="aligncenter" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2011PostsImages/June/GlunzWedding-21.jpg" alt="Ben and Cherise Glunz" />
 <img class="aligncenter" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/2011PostsImages/June/GlunzWedding-1.jpg" alt="Ben and Cherise Glunz" />